Response as part of a problem-solving approach to homicide.

 The few studies that have used homicide as a problem/outcome are often interventions to reduce the availability or accessibility of firearms.
 This is less relevant to a low firearm jurisdiction such as England and Wales.

 However, policy makers in low firearm areas should not be complacent.
 There can be little doubt that regardless of homicide type, firearm availability is one of the major facilitators of homicide worldwide.
 Any changes in the legal or illegal availability of firearms should be strongly resisted.

 The availability and accessibility of other types of weapons, such as knives, is also a significant causal factor of homicides.
-We’ve produced a problem-solving guide that focuses specifically on knife use in violence (Sidebottom and others, 2021).
+We’ve produced a problem-solving guide that focuses specifically on knife use in violence.
 This guide describes a selection of promising interventions that while not focused on homicide, may reduce it through their effect on reducing weapon use in violence.

 Another important observation is the lack of specialisation in the evidence base according to homicide type.
 In particular, domestic abuse (a major source of female violent victimisation) is not well represented in the review literature.
 However, there is a growing collection of evidence evaluating domestic abuse interventions, such as perpetrator programmes.

 The crime reduction toolkit and YEF toolkit both show that few interventions directed at homicide have a strong evidence base.
 However, it’s important to recognise that:

 - many of the interventions in these toolkits have only been developed and evaluated in the past 20 to 30 years

 - the focus of these interventions is rarely as precise as the homicide problem you have identified through scanning and analysis

 That means that there’s a lot of opportunity to create innovative solutions and responses to specific crime problems.